 On March 19, 1839, freedom seeker John Taylor, who had been called Robert when enslaved in Kentucky, came to Rev. Theodore Edson’s home in Lowell, Massachusetts.
-Taylor had been sold and sent to New Orleans, he told Edson, but while there had escaped among the free black crew members of a Mississippi steamboat to Cincinnati and then into Ohio.
-There he was apprehended, but then rescued and sent “on from town to town toward the North to Pittsburgh and thence to Philadelphia.”
+Taylor had been sold and sent to New Orleans, he told Edson, but while there had escaped among the free black crew members of a Mississippi steamboat to Cincinnati and then traveled into Ohio.
+There he was apprehended, rescued, and sent “on from town to town toward the North to Pittsburgh and thence to Philadelphia.”

 Philadelphia abolitionists sent Taylor north to Gerrit Smith at Peterboro, New York, near Utica, and Smith sent him to James Gillespie Birney, a Kentucky native and abolitionist then living in New York City.
 Edson noted that Birney knew Taylor’s “old master well.”